-A CV is treated as tax transparent if admission and substitution of a limited partner requires unanimous consent of all (general and limited) partners.
+A CV is treated as tax transparent if admission and substitution of a limited partner requires unanimous consent of all (managing and limited) partners.
 In all other cases, a CV is treated as non-transparent for corporate income tax and dividend withholding tax purposes.

-Changes proposed with respect to transparency rules
+Changes proposed in respect of transparency rules

 In addition to the FBI regime, the Netherlands has a specific regime for VBIs, tax-exempt fiscal institutions.
-The VBI regime is only open to NVs, non-transparent FGRs or similar foreign vehicles.
+The VBI regime is open only to NVs, non-transparent FGRs or similar foreign vehicles.
 The VBI is not subject to corporate income tax, and its distributions are not subject to dividend withholding tax.

 The objective and actual activities of a VBI must comprise investing in financial instruments.
 This implies that VBIs are not allowed to invest directly in real estate and mortgage loans.
 Moreover, a VBI is not allowed to invest indirectly in Dutch real estate.
 Investments in foreign real estate are allowed insofar as it constitutes an investment in financial instruments.